EN-jaeminpark/GFS-ORIGINAL/README.md

 This repository contains the code for GFS.
 The required Python packages are described in ./requirments.txt.

-* The major codes of RetinaFace is in this directory.
+* The major codes of GFS is in this directory.
     * `main.py`: the code that takes historical price and web search volume to perform stock price movement prediction.
     * `preprocess.py`: the code that collects needed stock related information and preprocess data so that it can be used in the main.py file.
     * `model/GFS.py`: the code that contains the implementation of GFS model.